 Another possible source of magic is love.
 When you’re in love the world seems a better place and every day feels like Christmas Eve.
 It’s as though you were on the cusp of finally discovering what life is for and why you’re here.
 The problem is that it never lasts.
 Also, as you get older, you fall in love less and less.
 Still, at least you might find some temporary magic if you manage to fall in love once in a while.

 Some people find travel magical.
-I travelled a little when I was younger but not any more, at least not for pleasure.
-Now all I see are shiny airport lounges, long waits while watching people who seem to have a compulsion to buy something, anything.
+I travelled quite a bit when I was younger but not any more, at least not for pleasure.
+Now all I see are shiny airport lounges where I watch people with a compulsion to eat, drink or buy something, anything.
 Also nowadays I feel about flying as Samuel Johnson felt about sea travel: like being in prison but with the added danger of drowning.
 To me a person in exotic clothing is no longer a fascinating example of the world’s rich tapestry but a prospective migrant to multicultural, welfare state Britain.
 Or the person most likely to go berserk at 29,000 feet.

 You’ll find me in a Berlin bar in a corner brooding

 You know that I grow very quiet when I’m listening to you

 So I decided to move to Berlin.
 On the night train all the people in my carriage were asleep.
 It was about one O’Clock in the morning and I went outside into the corridor and slid open one of the small windows.
 It was snowy outside and I leaned out into the darkness and felt the freezing air.
 I had just turned 20 and was living alone in a foreign country and my future seemed to promise adventure and romance.
 On nights like that I really did believe that life was a bit magical.